r0hankrishnan/r0hankrishnan/README.md

 # Hi 👋, I'm Rohan

-#### I'm a recent graduate from the University of Pittsburgh and huge tennis nerd 🎾 🤓 with a passion using data and analytics to drive positive change!
+#### I'm a recent graduate with majors in Economics and BIS, a minor in Applied Statistics, and a certificate in Business Analytics.
+I'm also a huge tennis nerd 🎾 🤓 and self-learner with a passion using data and analytics to drive positive change!

 ### 🔑 Key Skills:
 - Querying data using SQL